DOI10.47051/YWAK9120

 Etymology: The generic name Phrynonax comes from the Greek words phryne (=toad) and anax (=king),13 and roughly translates to “master of the toads.”
 The specific name sexcarinatus comes from the Latin words sex (=six) and carinatus (=keeled),13 and refers to the number of keeled dorsal scale rows.

-See it in the wild: Amazonian Puffing-Snakes are seen at a rate of about once every few weeks in forested localities throughout their area of distribution in Ecuador.
+See it in the wild: Northeastern Puffing-Snakes are seen at a rate of about once every few weeks in forested localities throughout their area of distribution in Ecuador.
 These snakes are frequently sighted at Finca Heimatlos and Jatun Sacha Biological Reserve.

 Authors: Gabriela SandovalaAffiliation: Pontificia Universidad Católica del Ecuador, Quito, Ecuador. and Alejandro ArteagabAffiliation: Khamai Foundation, Quito, Ecuador.